ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 node ~/spark-example/spark-interactive-demo.js
 ```

-  The sample Python code sourceToExecute that runs against the Spark kernel takes five numbers and then displays them in the JSON output.
+  The sample Python code `sourceToExecute` that runs against the Spark kernel takes five numbers and then displays them in the JSON output.
 Example:
 ```
 content: { text: '[882, 635, 978, 219, 773]\n', name: 'stdout' },
 ```

 **Example 2: Creating a Python 2 Spark application using the IBM Analytics Engine Interactive API**

-This Python 2 sample code uses tornado libraries to make HTTP and WebSocket calls to a Jupyter Kernel Gateway service.
+This Python 2 sample code uses Tornado libraries to make HTTP and WebSocket calls to a Jupyter Kernel Gateway service.
 You need a Python 2 runtime environment with the Tornado package installed to run this sample code.

 **To create a Python 2 Spark application:**